Signs and symptoms of HIV/AIDS: Latency

-A strong immune defense reduces the number of viral particles in the blood stream, marking the start of secondary or chronic HIV infection.
+A strong immune defense reduces the number of viral particles in the bloodstream, marking the start of secondary or chronic HIV infection.
 The secondary stage of HIV infection can vary between two weeks and 10 years.
 During the secondary phase of infection, HIV is active within lymph nodes, which typically become persistently swollen, in response to large amounts of virus that become trapped in the follicular dendritic cells (FDC) network.
 The surrounding tissues that are rich in CD4+ T cells may also become infected, and viral particles accumulate both in infected cells and as free virus.
 Individuals who are in this phase are still infectious.
 During this time, CD4+ CD45RO+ T cells carry most of the proviral load.

 A small percentage of HIV-1 infected individuals retain high levels of CD4+ T-cells without antiretroviral therapy.
-However, most have detectable viral load and will eventually progress to AIDS without treatment.
+However, most have detectable viral loads and will eventually progress to AIDS without treatment.
 These individuals are classified as HIV controllers or long-term nonprogressors (LTNP).
-People who maintain CD4+ T cell counts and also have low or clinically undetectable viral load without anti-retroviral treatment are known as elite controllers or elite suppressors (ES).
+People who maintain CD4+ T cell counts and also have low or clinically undetectable viral load without antiretroviral treatment are known as elite controllers or elite suppressors (ES).

 AIDS

 The symptoms of AIDS are primarily the result of conditions that do not normally develop in individuals with healthy immune systems.
-Most of these conditions are opportunistic infections caused by bacteria, viruses, fungi and parasites that are normally controlled by the elements of the immune system that HIV damages.
+Most of these conditions are opportunistic infections caused by bacteria, viruses, fungi, and parasites that are normally controlled by the elements of the immune system that HIV damages.
 These infections affect nearly every organ system.

 A declining CD4+/CD8+ ratio is predictive of the progression of HIV to AIDS.

-People with AIDS also have an increased risk of developing various cancers such as Kaposi's sarcoma, cervical cancer and cancers of the immune system known as lymphomas.
+People with AIDS also have an increased risk of developing various cancers such as Kaposi's sarcoma, cervical cancer, and cancers of the immune system known as lymphomas.
 Additionally, people with AIDS often have systemic symptoms of infection like fevers, sweats (particularly at night), swollen glands, chills, weakness, and weight loss.
 The specific opportunistic infections that AIDS patients develop depend in part on the prevalence of these infections in the geographic area in which the patient lives.